A Signaling Game Approach to Databases Querying and Interaction: A Game-theoretic Framework

-Next, we describe the components and structure of the data interaction game for relational databases.
-A schema $S$ is a set of relation symbols.
-Each relation symbol $R$ has a corresponding arity.
-Let $dom$ be an infinite set constants.
-A database instance $I$ over $S$ associates with every $n$-ary relation symbol $R \in S$ a finite subset $I_R$ of ${dom}^n$.

-\subsubsection{Intent}
+Intuitively, one may model this interaction as a game between two agents with identical interests in which the agents communicate via sharing queries, results, and feedback on the results.
+In each interaction, both agents will receive some reward according to the degree by which the returned result for a query matches its intent.
+The user receives her rewards in the form of answers relevant to her intent and the DBMS receives its reward through getting positive feedback on the returned results.
+The final goal of both agents is to maximize the amount of reward they receive during the course of their interaction.
+Next, we describe the components and structure of this interaction game for relational databases.

+{\bf Basic Definitions:} We fix two disjoint (countably) infinite sets of attributes and relation symbols.
+Every relation symbol $R$ is associated with a set of attribute symbols denoted as $sort(R)$.
+Let $dom$ be a countably infinite set of constants, e.g., strings.
+An instance $I_R$ of relation symbol $R$ with $n = \card{sort(R)}$ is a (finite) subset of $dom^n$.
+A {\it schema} $S$ is a set of relation symbols.
+A database (instance) of $S$ is a mapping over $S$ that associates with each relation symbol $R$ in $S$ an instance of $I_R$.
+In this paper, we assume that $dom$ is a set of strings.

+\subsection{Intent}

 An {\it intent} represents an information need sought after by the user.
-Current usable query interfaces over databases usually assume that each intent is a query in a sufficiently expressive query language in the domain of interest, e.g., SQL, over the underlying database instance \cite{Chen:2009:KSS,Usable:Jagadish,understandingqueries:fagin}.
+Current keyword query interfaces over relational databases generally assume that each intent is a query in a sufficiently expressive query language in the domain of interest, e.g., Select-Project-Join subset of SQL \cite{Chen:2009:KSS,Usable:Jagadish}.
 Our framework and results are orthogonal to the language that precisely describes the users' intents.
-In our examples, we consider the intent language to be {\it conjunctive queries} \cite{AliceBook}.
-Table~\ref{example:framework:table:instance} illustrates a database instance with schema \textit{Univ(Name, Abbreviation, State, Type, Ranking)} that contains information about university rankings.
-A user may want to find the ranking for university {\it MSU} in Michigan, which is precisely represented by the intent $e_2$ in Table~\ref{example:framework:table:intents}: $ans(z)$ $\leftarrow$ $Univ(x,`MSU\textrm', `MI\textrm', y, z)$.
+Table~\ref{example:framework:table:instance} illustrates a database with schema \textit{Univ(Name, Abbreviation, State, Type, Ranking)} that contains information about university rankings.
+A user may want to find the information about university {\it MSU} in Michigan, which is precisely represented by the intent $e_2$ in Table~\ref{example:framework:table:intents}, which using the Datalog syntax \cite{AliceBook} is: $ans(z)$ $\leftarrow$ $Univ(x,`MSU\textrm', `MI\textrm', y, z)$.

-\subsubsection{Query}
+\subsection{Query}